UoB-COMSM0110/2024-group-18/README.md

 - As a player seeking variety, I want a game that offers different eras and environments to explore through its time travel theme, each with unique obstacles and aesthetics.
 - As a technology enthusiast, I want a game that leverages modern technology like webcam interaction not just for accessibility, but also to create immersive, novel gameplay experiences.

 To personalise and keep these user stories in mind, we created several posters with characters to represent these user stories.
-This kept them at the forefront of our minds and provided an easy shorthand to reference in meetings: "what would Christina think"?
+This kept them at the forefront of our minds and provided an easy shorthand to reference in meetings: "What would Christina think?"

 <p align="center">
   <img src="Assets_For_ReadMe/UserStory1.png" width="512" height="384">